hughfenghen/opfs-finder/README_US.md

   - To improve the opfs-tools API
   - To learn and apply AI technology in implementing common, mundane features, see [Prompts document](./prompts.md)
 - Encouraging interested developers to use AI to implement TODO List items and submit PRs
+- Project use cases
+  - Serve as a file manager for complex Web applications
+  - Simulate operating system in the browser

 ## Running the Project